MethaneRain/wrf-model-basics/documentation/README.md

 ```$ ./grab_data.sh 20200810 gfs halfdeg 00 6```

-This will make create file names to grab in the ```curl``` command into ~/WRF/Build_WRF/DATA/ and display all the data files in that directory.
+This will create file names to grab in the ```curl``` command into ~/WRF/Build_WRF/DATA/ and display all the data files in that directory.

 ```$ ./namelist_date_update.sh 20200810 6 21600 00```